 Sugar has calories, but no additional nutritional value and the calories can add up fast.
 Many sweet treats also contain unhealthy amounts of saturated and trans-fats.

 Is some sugar acceptable?
 Sure, in moderation.
 Choosemyplate.gov allows you to have a few discretionary calories each day.
 However, if you are overweight or obese, you may need to decrease your total calorie consumption, which will also decrease your discretionary calorie allowance.

-Enjoying an occasional high-calorie sweet treat probably won't hurt you if you're at a healthy weight, but it shouldn't become a daily habit.
+An occasional high-calorie sweet treat probably won't hurt you, but it shouldn't become a daily habit.
 Here's some advice:

 - Get some exercise.
 You may feel better if you go for a walk or get some other type of exercise.
 Exercise will stimulate brain chemicals that will improve your mood.